karimra/gnmic/docs/advanced/multi_outputs/prometheus_output.md

 ## Service Registration
 `gnmic` supports `prometheus_output` service registration via `Consul`.

-It allows `prometheus` to dynamically discover new instances of `gnmic` exposing a server ready for scraping.
+It allows `prometheus` to dynamically discover new instances of `gnmic` exposing a prometheus server ready for scraping via its [service discovery feature](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#consul_sd_config).

-If the configuration section `service-registration` is present under the output definition, `gnmic` will register the `prometheus_output` as a service is `Consul`.
+If the configuration section `service-registration` is present under the output definition, `gnmic` will register the `prometheus_output` service in `Consul`.

 ### Configuration Example
 The below configuration, registers a service name `gnmic-prom-srv` with `IP=10.1.1.1` and `port=9804`